 Faculty Sponsor: Shahana S. Mahajan, PhD

 All participants received 8-GB Flash drives, while winners received gift certificates to Barnes & Noble's.
-Congratulations to all the winners participants of the 6th annual Research Day.
-A special thanks to Malini Lall for her hard work and contribution to the 2012 Conference.
+Congratulations to all the winning participants of the 6th annual Research Day!
+And a special thanks to Malini Lall for her hard work and contribution to the 2012 Conference.

-ORGS hosts 3rd Annual SHP-SON Student-Faculty Research Conference
+The ORGS hosts the 3rd Annual SHP-SON Student-Faculty Research Conference

 April 29, 2009 - Summary and Wrap-up